projectmesa/mesa/docs/intro-tutorial.rst

    :align: center

-To get a better idea of how a model behaves, we can create multiple model runs, and see the distribution that emerges from all of them.
+To get a better idea of how a model behaves, we can create multiple model runs and see the distribution that emerges from all of them.
 We can do this with a nested for loop:

 .. code-block:: python